Are you wondering how to run Windows software on Mac M1?

 With Parallels Desktop 17, you can now run Windows 11 on your computer.
 Remember to update your virtual copy of Windows 11 as it is a beta release and updates are available regularly for bug fixes and improvements.

-A number of Apple apps have been optimized for M1 Macs.
+Several Apple apps have been optimized for M1 Macs.
 However, apps that run on Intel-based Macs must transition to the new ARM64 architecture.
-Due to the transition’s length, Apple has released Rosetta 2, a translator to translate x86-64 apps to run on M1 Macs.
+Due to the transition’s length, Apple has released Rosetta 2, a translator translating x86-64 apps to run on M1 Macs.

 CrossOver software from CodeWeavers allows Windows software to run on Macs.
 Windows software can run on macOS with CrossOver as a translation layer.